makersacademy/takeaway-challenge/README.md

 Objects: customer, order
 Actions: order_acknowledgement(via text)
 Notes:
-* register for Twilio
+* register for Twilio - done
-* update Gemfile to include twilio-ruby gem
+* update Gemfile to include twilio-ruby gem - done
 * use own mobile number - make this private & don't push to GitHub
 * also need to keep Twilio API key private - check how to do this on GitHub
 * tests shouldn't send texts, so use mocking or stubs here